-Here are some of the best games like Slime Rancher that you can play to satisfy that farming and monster-taming urge.
+Here are the 11 best games like Slime Rancher to pick up and play today.

 Jurassic World Evolution 2 is a business simulation game where you have to build and manage your own Jurassic World theme park.
 This includes capturing dinosaurs, caring for them, learning about the different species, and studying their behavior.

-Each dinosaur in Jurassic World Evolution 2 reacts differently to other species and their environment.
-Finding out what each slime does and how it reacts in Slime Rancher was one of the most enjoyable experiences.
-You get to recreate that feeling with Jurassic World Evolution 2.
+Finding out what each slime does and how it behaves is one of the best things about Slime Rancher.
+You get to recreate that feeling with Jurassic World Evolution 2, as each dinosaur behaves differently and requires specific care.

-If you’re fine leaving the slimes behind and are simply looking for a game like Slime Rancher where you can take care of creatures, Jurassic World Evolution 2 is a great place to start.
+If you’re fine leaving the slimes behind and are simply looking for a game like Slime Rancher where you can take care of creatures, Jurassic World Evolution 2 is a great option.

 11. Green Hell

-Green Hell is an excellent base-building survival game on the Nintendo Switch, PlayStation, Xbox, and PC.
+Green Hell is a base-building survival game on the Switch, PlayStation, Xbox, and PC.
 It features traditional sandbox elements set in an open-world version of the Amazon jungle.

-The game uses real-life inspired survival techniques from crafting, hunting, fighting, and gathering resources.
+The game uses realistic survival techniques and lets you craft, hunt, fight, and gather resources.
 You can also create your own makeshift home, build a pen for animals, and protect yourself from the dangers in the uncharted forest.

 You can tame and care for exotic creatures like the capybara, peccary, and tapir.
 You’ll have to capture them in the wild first before giving them a home, supplying them with fresh food and water, and cleaning up their pen.